workshopper/test-anything/exercises/to-err-is-human/instruction.md

   petDog('bordercollie')
 }
 catch(err) {
-  console.error("It seems like he doesn't like that.")
+  console.error('It seems like it doesn\'t like that.')
 }
 ```